ho11owman/how-to-and-practical-experience/README.md

-# how-to-and-practical-experience
+# How to & practical experience
-A collection of how to's and practical experience
+A collection of how to's and practical experience with c++development and helpfull tools.

 ## Organize your c++ Project